Grant County WI Jail

 Satellite View of Grant County WI Jail

-The Grant County WI Jail is a medium-security detention center located at 1000 N Adams St in Lancaster, WI.
-This county jail is operated locally by the Grant County Sheriff's Office and holds inmates awaiting trial or sentencing.
+The Grant Co Jail is a detention center located at 1000 N Adams St Lancaster, WI which is operated locally by the Grant County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Grant County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Lancaster Police Department who do not have their own long-term lock-up.
+Grant County accepts inmates from surrounding towns, Lancaster Police Department, and the US Marshal's Service.

 Inmate Locator